If you need help paying for health insurance for yourself or your family, low-cost or free programs may help. Whether

 Patient assistance programs are set up by drug companies to help uninsured people get free or low-cost medicines.
 These programs cover many brand-name medications.

-On their web site, Rxassist.org, you can look up the name of your medicine to see if you are eligible and to apply to the program.
+On its website, Rxassist.org, you can look up the name of your medicine to see if you are eligible and to apply to the program.
 The site also has discount coupons for some medicines.

 In addition, some states have pharmacy assistance programs to help low income patients pay for their prescription drugs.
 Go to Medicare.gov and search for “state pharmaceutical assistance programs” to find out if your state has a program

 Vaccines for Children (VFC)